-Purpose:- Upon dissolving a marriage, Courts are required to identify, classify, and allocate all assets and debts owned by the parties.
+Purpose: Upon dissolving a marriage, the courts are required to identify, classify, and allocate all assets and debts owned by the parties.

-Separate Property:- Assets acquired acquired from the investment of time, energy and skill of a spouse after separation are ordinarily deemed to be separate property.
-But earnings derived rom an investment acquired during marriage are community property.
+Separate Property: Assets acquired from the investment of time, energy, and skill of a spouse after separation are ordinarily deemed to be separate property.
+But earnings derived from an investment acquired during marriage are community property.

 Difficulties arise when the community property investment is a business primarily run by one partner, who would like to claim 100% of the profits to be his (or her) own.
-In these situations, the court must determine what part of the post separation earnings are income attributed to the person, and which part are attributed to the business investment acquired during marriage.
+In these situations, the court must determine what part of the post-separation earnings are income attributed to the person, and which part is attributed to the business investment acquired during the marriage.